Kix48/CS180-Group-Project/README.md

 -The client can send and remove messages that they have sent previously<br>
 -The client can change whether they are open to direct essaging from all users or just friends<br>

 ServerInterface - Can be used as the outline for all functions that will be completed by the server.
 These functions will be called once the client sends the request.
+-Creates, modifies, and deletes users.
+-Handles the login process for clients.
+-Handles basic platform functionality, i.e. sending messages.
+-Interacts with database to retrieve message history and find users.